 Figure 4-1: MISE DPU Window

-SCE From the GSEOS SCE-> tab, in the SCE Status screen, under in the following step SPACEWIRE Interface, confirm Active Side is set to A.
+SCE From the GSEOS SCE-> tab, in the SCE Status screen, in the box for SPACEWIRE Interface, confirm Active Side is set to A.

-QA Witness DPU power on and monitor current during power on in the following step.
+PEER [PEER WITNESS] Witness DPU power on and monitor current during power on in the following step.

 SCE From GSEOS Summary tab, in MISE DPU screen, enable Power to DPU (see Figure 4-1)